Legal history of China: Legal reforms under the 1982 Constitution

 The law also established legal advisory offices at every level of government and established the duties, rights, and qualifications of lawyers.
 Any Chinese citizen with the right to vote who has passed a professional competency test after formal training or after two to three years of experience in legal work could qualify as a lawyer.
 Lawyers were expected to act as legal advisers to government and nongovernment organizations and as both public and private litigants in civil suits, to defend the accused in criminal cases on request of the defendant or upon assignment of the court, and to offer legal advice at a nominal charge to anyone requesting it.
 The 1982 law guaranteed that in carrying out these duties lawyers would be permitted to meet and to correspond with their clients without interference from any organization or individual.
 The law seemed to have had a positive effect.
-Although there was a serious shortage of lawyers and great disparity in professional competence among those practicing, China in the mid 1980s was making progress in developing a corps of lawyers to meet its legal needs.
+Although there was a serious shortage of lawyers and great disparity in professional competence among those practicing, China in the mid-1980s was making progress in developing a corps of lawyers to meet its legal needs.

-Legal reform slowed down after the Tiananmen Square protests of 1989 but became a government priority again after Deng Xiaoping's tour of southern China in 1992.
+Legal reform slowed down after the 1989 Tiananmen Square protests and massacre but became a government priority again after Deng Xiaoping's tour of southern China in 1992.
 Important laws have been enacted in relation to commercial transactions, administrative litigation, and the judiciary system.
 When it did, the legal reform did what it could.

-To a large extent legal reform has been driven by economic liberalisation.
+To a large extent legal reform has been driven by economic liberalization.
 Whilst there has been resistance to politically sensitive legal concepts in non-commercial or public laws, changes have filtered from commerce-related laws.
 For example, the Administrative Penalty Law (1996) and Administrative Procedure Law (1990) were enacted to stop government interference in state enterprises.
 The same laws allow citizens to sue officials for abuse of authority or malfeasance.

 In addition, the reformed 1997 criminal law and the criminal procedures laws were amended to introduce significant reforms.
 The criminal law amendments abolished the crime of "counter-revolutionary" activity but only on paper.
 In fact the term changed into "crimes of endangering national security" but international scholars agree, that the new headline covers largely the same provisions as in the 1979 criminal law.

 Criminal procedures reforms also encouraged establishment of a more transparent, adversarial trial process.
 Minor crimes such as prostitution and drug use are sometimes dealt with under re-education through labor laws.